ibm-cloud-docs/Cloudant/guides/disaster-recovery-and-backup.md

 When put together,
 the tools and features can then address your HA or DR requirements.

->	**Note**: Different tools and features provide different levels of protection.
+Different tools and features provide different levels of protection.
 The different features might be more or less suitable for your specific HA or DR requirement.
-{:tip}
+{: tip}

 {{site.data.keyword.cloudant_short_notm}} provides a number of tools and features that address general requirements: